alfreedom/alfreedom/README.md

 ### Hi there 👋

-👨🏽‍💻 Mi name is Alfredo, I'm a computer engineer that enjoys to discover new tech things.
+👨🏽‍💻 &nbsp;Mi name is Alfredo, I'm a computer engineer that enjoys to discover new tech things.
 I love design and program software, specially on server a desktop side.
 One of mi hobbies is play with digital electronics, I like program and design embedded systems in C or C++ and create intrefaces to control it localy or remotely.

 Here are some ideas to get you started: